Baverstrand/Baverstrand.github.io/_posts/2021-09-14-Moby-Dick-has-room-for-everything.md

 ### There are two *tags*, try to explain why

-The run number tag is to keep track of the order, it's like an extension of the name.
+The run number tag is to keep track of the order, it's like an extension of the name to make things clear.
 I made an experiment and took away the *latest* tag and quickly realized why I need it.

 The first image shows what happened when I took the tag away.
-The succeeding push was, of course, not tagged with *latest*, and when using the command `docker pull ghcr.io/baverstrand/webapp` it turns out the default tag to look for is *latest*.
+The succeeding push was, of course, not tagged with *latest*, and when using the command `docker pull ghcr.io/baverstrand/webapp` it turns out the default tag to look for is *latest* (second image).
 In this particular case it means I would pull run #37 instead of #38...

 ![Tags](https://raw.githubusercontent.com/Baverstrand/Baverstrand.github.io/master/img/210914tags.JPG)